liawbeile/liawbeile.github.io/_pages/about.md

 Welcome.
 I hope you find the things here informative and useful for your learning or for your discovery about my learning process.

 ## BACKGROUND:
 Hello there!
+I am **[Cora Liaw Bei Le](www.linkedin.com/in/coraliawbeile)**.

+Presently, I am participating in the Boston Consulting Group's [RISE](https://rise.bcg.com/business-data-analytics/) programme, a 6 month upskilling course, in the Business and Data Analytics track _(2021)_.
+Read below for more details.

-I am **[Cora Liaw Bei Le](www.linkedin.com/in/coraliawbeile)**, an ex-KPMG Senior Auditor with approx. 2-3 years of audit work experience in the Big 4 Accounting Firm (2018-2020) & a Nanyang Technological University (NTU) graduate with a bachelors’ degree in Accountancy (2nd upper hons.).
+I am an ex-KPMG Senior Auditor with 2-3 years of audit work experience in the Big 4 Accounting Firm _(2018-2020)_ and also a Nanyang Technological University (NTU) graduate with a Bachelors’ degree in Accountancy (2nd Upper Hons.) _(2015-2018)_.

 > Before 2021, I largely specialise in finance-related aspects and knowledge / auditing in terms of hard skills, and am proficient in using standard software programmes such as Microsoft Excel, PowerPoint, Word, Outlook, etc.
 >